jakebullet70/OctoTouchController/README.md

 ### Features
-Supports Android 4.X to the latest version
+Supports Android 4.X to about Android V9.0
 Native Android app, not a re-packaged web app
 Portrait or landscape modes
 Built in filament loading - unloading wizard